 We are looking forward to working with you and your child.
 You are welcome to come and visit the program at any time.
-Please notify us in advance of your desire to visit at the number listed below
+Please notify us in advance of your desire to visit at the number listed below.

 As a parent, you may choose not to have your child participate in the EL program and may withdraw your child from the program at any time by giving the district written notice.
-If you have any questions or concerns, then please call Susan Wooton or Robert Walker.
+If you have any questions or concerns, then please call Michael Schramm